 It is important to note that these types of issues can only be handled by an experienced HVAC technician.
 Trying to fix a blower, a fan, or cleaning out the air ducts yourself can lead to more issues than it solves.
 An experienced HVAC technician can get to the heart of the problem and provide solutions that keep your furnace safe and help it run stronger.

 3. The Blower Won’t Stop Running

-If the blower won’t turn off, it could simply be that your thermostat is set to ON instead of AUTO.
+If the blower doesn’t turn off, it could simply be that your thermostat is set to ON instead of AUTO.
 Check the setting on your thermostat and see if you need to adjust it.

-4. Your Electric Furnace is Noisy
+4. Your Electric Furnace Is Noisy

-Check the Access Panel
+Troubleshooting Step 1: Check the Access Panel

-Examine the Belt
+Troubleshooting Step 2: Examine the Belt

 Your furnace has a belt that helps it run.
 Oftentimes, a noisy electric furnace is caused by a belt that is loose, unhinged, unlubricated, or broken.
 You may be able to fix the issue yourself by simply re-adjusting the belt.
 Just make sure to turn your furnace off first.

 Is Your Electric Furnace Still Causing You Trouble?

 If you’ve tried the simple steps outlined above and your electric furnace is still not working right, it’s time to call in Cote’s Mechanical.
 Their licensed and experienced heater technicians will discover the cause of the issue and help you get your electric furnace fixed promptly and effectively.